 *Before EI and CPP deductions

 Interns are expected to do 5–10 hours of research before their placements begin, to minimize in-agency training time.
 Over the course of the program, interns then complete 20 hours of training.
 For the junior interns, the training is focused on basic leadership and professional skills.
 For the senior interns, the training is focused on more advanced leadership and presentation skills.
+Additionally, interns will plan and run an event for the end of the academic year; to be discussed during leadership workshops).
 Interns will be monitored regularly to ensure performance is adequate and issues are resolved.
 Monitoring is done by the DFL Coordinator in concert with the intern’s direct supervisor.